Energy and Climate Change

 in partnership with the RDS.

-The Climate and Environment Group hosts regular briefings and events with international thought leaders and policymakers, offering an opportunity for Irish stakeholders to interact with leading international figures and to ground the debate firmly in an Irish context.
+The Energy and Climate Change group hosts regular briefings and events with international thought leaders and policymakers, offering an opportunity for Irish stakeholders to interact with leading international figures and to ground the debate firmly in an Irish context.

 Previous speakers on Environment include, amongst others: